PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * or opening of the π-layer.

 External reproductions, derivatives or implementations may not be presented as official parts of Innova_N without explicit authorization.

----

-# 22. Ecosystem protection

-The complete architecture of **NEOCore™**, the **Neodialectica Framework™** and their components belongs to:

-**Pedro Martínez Alhambra · Founder · Neo0™**
-and the **Innova_N Foundation**.

-The concepts, names, methods, symbols, systems, architectures and developments presented here form part of the intellectual property of the Innova_N ecosystem, unless expressly stated otherwise.

-The visible content is deliberately partial.

-The essential structure remains protected.

 [Legal and intellectual property](https://github.com/PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/wiki/Legal_and_IP)